MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-theme.rst

     style.setBackground(new GoToBackground(DemoColors.ODD));
     }

-Add the option to changed the theme:
+Add the option to change the theme:

 .. code-block:: java